exercism/powershell/exercises/practice/hello-world/GETTING_STARTED.md

 These exercises lean on Test-Driven Development (TDD),

+For information installing Powershell click [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1).

+Once Powershell is installed you will need to install the Pester module by running the following command in Powershell:

+    PS> Install-Module Pester

 The following steps assume that you are in the same directory as the test suite.